 - It controls a definite territory.

 - It enjoys the acquiescence of the population.

-It is obvious that all those three criteria were applicable in the case of Soviet Bellarussia and, therefore, it can be concluded that Bolshevik-established Soviet Belarussian republic within the USSR was historically the first national state of Belarussians.
-Nevertheless, all crucial forces in fighting for a Belarus’ statehood were, in fact, of external nature but not internal, what means that a Belarus’ statehood is of the artificial (in essence, a Russophobic) nature.
+It is obvious that all those three criteria were applicable in the case of Soviet Bellarussia and, therefore, it can be concluded that the Bolshevik-established Soviet Belarussian republic within the USSR was historically the first national state of Belarussians.
+Nevertheless, all crucial forces in fighting for a Belarus’ statehood were, in fact, of external nature but not internal, which means that a Belarus’ statehood is of the artificial (in essence, a Russophobic) nature.

 After the Russian Civil War of 1917−1921 the split of Belarussian identity continuous within two camps: